Rubbish Removals Starting From ONLY $69!!! Book Now...

 GreenPower is powered by renewable energy sources, including solar, wind, geothermal, biogas, eligible biomass, and low-impact small hydroelectric sources.
 These fuels replenish quickly and are not depleted.

-Grid electricity is produced from a combination of resources and technologies.
-Traditional sources like natural gas, oil, coal, and nuclear power account for most electricity generation.
+A combination of resources and technologies produces grid electricity.
+It uses traditional sources like natural gas, oil, coal, and nuclear power to generate energy.

 Reduce Rubbish and Recycle More Effectively

-Landfills emit methane due to the anaerobic decomposition of organic waste materials.
-Landfill gas (LFG) is produced when organic wastes, such as food scraps, wood, paper, and garden waste degrade in an oxygen-free environment, with a significant portion being made of methane and carbon dioxide.
+Landfills release methane due to the anaerobic decomposition of organic waste materials.
+Landfill gas (LFG) is produced when organic wastes, such as food scraps, wood, paper, and garden waste, degrade in an oxygen-free environment.
+They emit a significant portion of methane and carbon dioxide.

 All Gone Rubbish Removals removes everything from old furniture, electronic waste (e-waste), and general household junk.
 We recycle most household or commercial junk daily, minimising environmental damage.